The trees aren't the only thing that's growing in the Forest City; London is also home to a growing craft beer scene across the city.

 For those looking to be guided through this local scene, you can take a tour with Ride the Bine.
 They offer two tour options in the city, one lasting 3.5 hours and another lasting 4.5 hours, each featuring guided flights and they take care of the driving!
 If you want to make it really unique, you can check out a few of the breweries on a Pedal Pub!
 This one of a kind experience has you pedal with your group to two or three stops to enjoy lively socializing and libations.

-Craft brew fans also have a great selection of restaurants to choose from when looking for a meal to go along with local beer including Milos’ Craft Beer Emporium, the Morrissey House, Craft Farmacy, and London Ale House.
+Craft brew fans also have a great selection of restaurants to choose from when looking for a meal to go along with local beer including Milos’ Craft Beer Emporium, the Morrissey House, and Craft Farmacy.

 Wash your growlers, trust us, you'll need them as you’ll have so many tasty brews you’ll want to take home with you from the Forest City.
 Cheers!